SiliconLabs/peripheral_examples/series2/vdac/vdac_continuous/readme.txt

 connections.
 The current provided below is the combination of the VMCU and 3.6V current.

+Note for Testing on xG28 (BRD4400B Rev A00):
+There is an antenna diversity SPDT switch on the 2.4 GHz radio output that consumes about 63 uA of additional current.
+When measuring current consumption of the device with Energy Profiler (or other method), the observed current consumption will be higher than what is specified in the EFR32ZG28 datasheet.
+The currents listed in the table below exclude this extra current.

 Board     | avg current EM3 | avg current EM0 (Enter EM3 code commented out)
 ================================================================================
 BRD4204D  |           35 uA |           950 uA
 BRD4186C  |           38 uA |           725 uA
 BRD4270B  |           36 uA |           885 uA
+BRD4400B  |           40 uA |           843 uA

 ================================================================================